 Age of Sigmar Power Rankings

 So without much further ado, here is my take on the current Warhammer Age of Sigmar Power Rankings.
-Over the coming days, I’ll collate the responses from the contributors to update the graphic.
-I just wanted to get this up while I had time.
+Last updated 29 August 2020.

 By way of my own contribution, I’d define the tiers listed as follows: